conanyangqun/ShinobiDocker/README.md

 You will be asked if you want to use the included database, default is Yes.
 Once complete open port 8080 of your Docker host in a web browser.

 > The following tables offer a breakdown of the configurations that control how the `shinobi` and `shinobi-sql` services are set up and interact within your Docker environment.
-Adjustments can be made to these values directly in the `docker-compose.yml` file to modify the behavior of the deployment as needed.
+Adjustments can be made to these values directly in the associated `docker-compose` files to modify the behavior of the deployment as needed.

-### `docker-compose.yml` : `shinobi-sql` Service Environment Variables
+### `docker-compose-sql.yml` : `shinobi-sql` Service Environment Variables

 | Variable             | Description                                          | Default Value    |
 |----------------------|------------------------------------------------------|------------------|